Here are some more amazing photographs that can take us back.

 The Land Rushes

 In this 1900’s Image, we see a man on his horse while waving his hat.
-Back then, groups would race to claim the land they were interested in, which were often referred to as land rushes.
+Back then, groups would race to claim the land they were interested in.

 Sometimes, as many as 50,000 people participated in these races just to get a chunk of the land for themselves.
 Now, that’s competitive.